nunofachada/cf4ocl/README.md

 The C Framework for OpenCL (cf4ocl) is a pure C99 set of libraries and utilities for speeding-up the development and benchmarking of OpenCL programs.
-It's main target platform is Linux, although previous versions were sucessfully compiled in Windows with [MinGW](http://www.mingw.org/).
+Its main target platform is Linux, although previous versions were successfully compiled in Windows with [MinGW](http://www.mingw.org/).
 The only dependency is [GLib](https://developer.gnome.org/glib/) (v2.23
 or newer), the development files of which can be easily installed from your distro's package manager.
 Library code is licensed under [LGPLv3](http://www.gnu.org/licenses/lgpl.html),